 For over 20 years, Michele Mosca has worked in cryptography.
 Today, he’s a quantum computing and cryptography expert who conducts research at the University of Waterloo’s renowned Institute for Quantum Computing, and owner of two quantum-themed companies.
-He’s the perfect person to ask whether we should care about quantum technologies.
+He’s the perfect person to ask about keeping businesses secure in the quantum future.

-We sat down with Dr. Mosca to discuss potential quantum technologies, the security threat quantum computers pose, and the benefits of working in the unique Waterloo innovation ecosystem and as part of Waterloo's globally-significant quantum technology community.
+We sat down with Dr. Mosca to discuss potential quantum technologies, the security threat quantum computers pose to information security, and the benefits of working in the unique Waterloo innovation ecosystem and as part of Waterloo's globally-significant quantum technology community.